LesUski/100-Days-in-Cloud/README.md

 ## About The Project

 <img src="/images/AmazonWebservices_Logo.png" alt="Logo" width="200" height="100">
-Idea is to cover as many branches of AWS in different labs, some in Management Console, some through AWS CLI.
+Idea is to cover as many AWS architectures and services as possible in different labs, some in Management Console, some through AWS CLI.
 AWS features over 200 services so there’s lots to lab on.
+Great deal of labs is me working on my website, other comes from labs providers.

 ### Built With